275 words

 I have made myself a new mantra and I hate it#

 You will not be analyzing this data.
-You will not be analysing this data.
-You will not be analysing this data.
+You will not be analyzing this data.
+You will not be analyzing this data.

 Transmogrification progress update